faajmid/Loka/README.md

 ## Software

-The Loka library brings all sensors and controls into one simple API.
+The Loka library brings all sensors and controls into one simple set of functions.
 It wraps the original SparkFun drivers and makes them easier to use.
 Instead of three different libraries, you only need `Loka`.